Mishcon de Reya page structure

 Following a national security assessment, the Government could decide to approve the transaction, approve the transaction subject to conditions, or prohibit the transaction (or order the transaction to be unwound if already implemented).
 Possible conditions include altering the number of shares an investor is allowed to acquire, restricting access to commercial information, or controlling access to certain operational sites or works.
 The Government expects to impose conditions, or unwind or block transactions rarely and that the vast majority of deals will be able to proceed without delay.

 There are sanctions for non-compliance with the regime, which includes fines of up to 5% of worldwide turnover or £10 million – whichever is greater – and imprisonment of up to five years.
-These serious sanction are intended to ensure compliance with the new regime and to avoid buyers/investors "taking a view" on the risk of not making a filing.
+These serious sanctions are intended to ensure compliance with the new regime and to avoid buyers/investors "taking a view" on the risk of not making a filing.

 The Government's approach to imposing sanctions on parties in breach will undoubtedly influence the degree of compliance and if large fines are imposed this will send a clear message to the business and investor community.